Kocián Šolc Balaštík > Prague, Czech Republic > Firm Profile

 Main areas of practice

 Competition: KŠB assesses potential anticompetitive agreements and alleged abuse of dominance.
-It also represents clients before the Czech and European Competition Authorities and the courts, in all competition matters, including merger clearance procedures and leniency or settlement procedures.
+It also represents clients before the Czech and European Competition Authorities and the courts in all competition matters, including merger clearance procedures and leniency or settlement procedures.
 It was awarded the European Competition Case of the Year 2015 for its victory at the ECHR in which it represented DELTA PEKARNY regarding unlawful dawn raids in the Czech Republic.
-KŠB has recently been representing clients (such as Asiana and LEO Express) in private competition enforcement matters.
+KŠB has recently been representing clients (such as Asiana and Leo Express Global) in private competition enforcement matters.
 Other competition clients include Mattoni 1873, Agrofert, the Czech National Bank, and Skanska.

-Aviation: KKŠB is prized for its unique expertise in aviation, including aircraft financing, regulatory issues and claims handling.
-Its clients include ABS Jets, BBAM Aircraft Leasing, Cirrus Aircraft, easyJet, Macquarie Aviation, Prague Airport and XL Insurance.
-KŠB also advises the European GNSS Agency on issues linked with the deployment of the EGNOS, which provides augmentation to the standard GPS and Galileo signal.
+Aviation: KŠB is prized for its unique expertise in aviation, including aircraft financing, regulatory issues and claims handling.
+Its clients include ABS Jets, BBAM Aircraft Leasing, Cirrus Aircraft, easyJet, Macquarie Aviation, Prague Airport, and XL Insurance.
+KŠB also advises the EU Agency for the Space Programme (EUSPA) on issues linked with the deployment of the EGNOS, which provides augmentation to the standard GPS and Galileo signal.

 |M&A, Corporate Restructuring||Dagmar Dubecká, Partnerfirstname.lastname@example.org||+420 224 103 316|